BoyuanShao/ECE444-F2022-Lab2/README.md

 this repo is a clone of
 https://github.com/miguelgrinberg/flasky.

-Commits are done in branches that corresponds to the part number (i.e. Activity 3 -> branch "3")
+Commits are done in branches that corresponds to the activity number (i.e. Activity 3 -> branch "3")

 ## Activity 1: